AndreaFalanti/popnas/README.md

 strategy and even TPU devices.
 Another major contribution is the addition of post-search procedures, namely the _model selection_ and _final training_ steps.
 The model selection trains more extensively the top networks found during the search, tuning also their macro-architecture.
-The final training finalize the process by training to convergence the best configuration found during the model selection, producing a deployment-ready neural network saved in ONNX format.
+The final training finalizes the process by training to convergence the best configuration found during the model selection, producing a deployment-ready neural network saved in ONNX format.
 You can read more about the latest version and its experiment results on the preprint available at: https://doi.org/10.48550/arXiv.2212.06735.

 ## Installation
-This section provides information for installing all needed software and packages for properly run POPNASv2 on your system.
-If you prefer, you can use the provided Docker container and skip these steps (see Docker section below).
+This section provides information for installing all needed software and packages for properly run POPNASv3 on your system.
+If you prefer, you can use the provided Docker container and skip these steps (see the Docker section below).

 ### Required additional software and tools
 Virtual environment and dependencies are managed by _poetry_, check out its [repository](https://github.com/python-poetry/poetry)